upad0412/capstone_project/README.md

 ## Data Cleaning

 Next I tried to clean all the data and labelling them, as most of the features are categorical.
 Data sets contain total 1658098 index with 244 features.
-Most of the feature’s values contain one value.
-I dropped all those features value as this will not impact to my model.
+Most of the features contain only one value.
+I dropped all those features value as this will not carry any information to my dataset.
 It becomes 74 features.
-Then I checked missing or null values and I decided to drop all the null values as It did not lose valuable information in the data.
+Then I checked missing or null values and I decided to drop all the null values as my dataset will not lose any valuable information from this.

 ## Exploratory data Analysis:

 As all the data are categorical, try to find their distribution through interactive plot by ‘plotly.graph_objs’ library.
 Job type and location and location density and region name showing significant impact on the data.
-Finally, I took total 17 features on my final data set.

-Mostly all features are categorical, so I made dummies of each features,to get the numeric values.After cleaning my data, my final DataFrame contained 57 features (columns) and 1658098 (rows).
+Mostly all the features are categorical, so I made dummies of each features,to get the numeric values.My dataframe becomes now 57 features (columns) and 1658098 (rows).
 Then I classified My target features which had a balanced of classes of 57% for class 1(Job Complete) and 20% for class 0(Job return)

 Then I decided to split my data set into two splits training data sets and test data set.
-As my datasets contain large number of features, it may gives high variance to the model so I decided to apply PCA(Principle Component Analysis ) to get the variance of the data and PCA also will give dimensional reduction.
+As my datasets contain large number of features, it may gives high variance to the model so I decided to apply PCA(Principle Component Analysis ) to get the variance of the data and PCA also use for dimensional reduction.

 ## Model fitting and evaluate model: